valhalla/valhalla-docs/add-routing-to-a-map.md

 ## Add references to CSS and JavaScript files

+A cascading style sheet (CSS) is used to style a webpage, including layout and fonts, and JavaScript adds functionality to the page.
+In your `index.html` file, you need to list the CSS and JavaScript files needed to build your page.

 When you request a route from Mapzen Turn-by-Turn, you are sending and receiving [JSON](https://en.wikipedia.org/wiki/JSON), which is a human-readable text format.
 This JSON can then be drawn on a map and shown as instructions for maneuvers along the route.
 The [Leaflet JavaScript library](http://leafletjs.com/) provides tools for building an interactive map for web and mobile devices.
 Leaflet is extensible, and developers have built additional tools for Leaflet maps.

 Because you are working with several external cascading style sheet (CSS) and JavaScript files, you need to add references to them in your index.html file.
 You will need to add these into the `<head>` and `<body>` sections of the index.html.
 In addition, you will reference the [mapzen.js library](https://www.mapzen.com/documentation/mapzen-js/), which simplifies the process of using Mapzen's maps within Leaflet.
 Mapzen.js contains all the Leaflet functionality, as well as additional tools for working with Mapzen maps.